Instructor: Tim Chumley

 Prerequisites: Math 101 (Calculus I) or equivalent

 About the course: Second semester calculus tells an interesting, far reaching story that interconnects a few important areas of math: sequences, series, and integration.
-In your first calculus class, you probably talked a lot about derivatives, and likely spent at least a little time thinking about the idea that a linear function (eg. a tangent line) can approximate the value of a differentiable function.
+In your first calculus class, you probably talked a lot about derivatives, and likely spent some time thinking about the idea that a linear function (eg. a tangent line) can approximate the value of a differentiable function.
 One could argue that the key goal of our class this semester is to understand how higher order polynomials (quadratics, cubics, etc.) can approximate functions that have second, third, etc. derivatives, and how to make sense of polynomials with infinitely many terms (called power series).
-Along the way, we’ll learn more about sequences and series of numbers—concepts you might have never studied in depth—and learn some useful ideas and techniques about the Riemann integral.
+Along the way, we’ll learn more about sequences and series of numbers—concepts you might have never studied in depth—and learn some useful ideas, techniques, and applications of the Riemann integral.

 Learning goals: During the semester the plan is to learn to